Worshipful Company of Glaziers and Painters of Glass

 The Worshipful Company of Glaziers and Painters of Glass is one of the livery companies of the City of London.
 The Guild of Glaziers, or makers of Glass, the company's forerunner, existed as early as the fourteenth century.
 It received a royal charter of incorporation in 1638.
 It is no longer a trade association of glass craftsmen, instead existing, along with a majority of livery companies, as a charitable body.

 The original Glaziers Hall was burnt down during the Great Fire of London in 1666.
 The current Hall was acquired and refurbished in 1977.
 It is located on the south side of London Bridge on Montague Close in the London Borough of Southwark and has views over the River Thames towards the City of London.

 The company ranks fifty-third in the order of precedence for livery companies.
-Its motto is Lucem Tuam Da Nobis Deo, Latin for O God, Give Us Your Light.
+Its motto is Lucem Tuam Da Nobis O Deus, Latin for "O God, Give Us Your Light".

 The charitable activities of the Glaziers’ Company are mainly, but not exclusively, focused on stained glass, and are managed by the Glaziers' Foundation, a registered Charity, No 1143700.
 The foundation has four committees that were previously self-standing charities: the Glaziers' Trust, the London Stained Glass Repository, the Charity for Relief in Need and the Cutter Trust.

 The Glaziers’ Trust has the largest budget and has three principal objects: assisting with the restoration and conservation of historic and important stained glass, supporting the education and training of glass artists and conservators and fostering public information and awareness.
 The board of the trust sits four times a year to consider applications for stained glass conservation and restoration grants.
 To maintain the highest professional standards it is a condition of grant that remedial work is carried out by an accredited glazier or glass conservator.

 The trust is usually unable to fund the cost of an entire restoration project and normally provides only partial funding.
 However, such is the depth of knowledge and experience on the board that its approval for a project, even if it results in only a modest award, is regularly used by applicants to help raise funds from other organisations.

 The trust also supports other organisations within the stained glass community such as the British Society of Master Glass Painters and the Stained Glass Museum in Ely, Cambridgeshire.
 Both of these receive an annual grant to help them continue their work.
 The trust also supports the much-respected publication, “Vidimus”, the only online journal devoted to stained glass.